ALEYI17/InfraSight/README.md

 * **eBPF Agents** collect raw syscall events (like `execve`, `open`, `connect`, etc.) directly from the kernel using eBPF programs.
 * These events are enriched at the source (e.g., resolving user names, container metadata), then streamed via **gRPC** to the central **InfraSight Server**.
 * The server performs further enrichment (timestamps, formatting, latency conversion) and writes the data into **ClickHouse**, a columnar database optimized for analytical queries.
+* A Machine Learning module analyzes patterns in resource usage and syscall frequency to detect anomalies.
+* A Rules engine applies predefined detection logic to generate alerts on known threats
 * Finally, users can analyze and visualize the collected data using tools like **Grafana**, **pytorch**, or direct SQL queries.

 This architecture enables deep observability on both standalone Linux hosts and Kubernetes clusters.